vantage-sh/docs.vantage.sh/docs/report_notifications.md

    :::
 2. Click **New Report Notification**.
 3. Enter a **Title** for the report.
-4. If you want to send the report as an email select the emails for any current Vantage users you want to receive the report.
+4. If you want to send the report as an email, select the emails for any current Vantage users you want to receive the report.
 5. Depending on which integration you've enabled, a **Slack Channels** or **Microsoft Teams Channels** field is displayed.
 Select the channels you want to send the notification to.
-You can add as many channels as you like and they will all receive the notification.
+You can add as many channels as you want, and they will all receive the notification.
 6. Select a report from the dropdown list, then select a **Frequency** (e.g., daily, weekly, or monthly).
    :::note
    Monthly notifications will be sent on the second of the month.
 Weekly notifications will be sent on Mondays.